How Can I Possibly Do Everything My Students Need of Me in My Classroom?

 “Exactly!
 That is the correct question.”

-Teachers cannot do everything their students need of them unless they are working with and within a model/process that supports responding to the disparate needs of a diverse population of students, in an environment in which learning is the only thing that counts.
-Once a student has learned how to use what they have learned in life, how long it took them is inconsequential.
+Teachers cannot do everything their students need of them unless they are working with and within a model and process that supports responding to the disparate needs of a diverse population of students, in an environment in which learning is the only thing that counts and is counted.
+Once a student has figured out how to use in life what they have learned in school, how long it took them is inconsequential.